Kardinal Offishall: Early life and career beginnings

-Harrow was born in Scarborough, Ontario, in the east end of Toronto, and raised by Jamaican immigrant parents.
+Harrow was born in the Scarborough district of Toronto, Ontario, and raised by Jamaican immigrant parents.
 From the ages of 2 to 13, he lived in the city's Flemingdon Park neighbourhood.
 He moved back to Scarborough for two years, before finally settling in Oakwood–Vaughan, in the city's west end.
 While in high school, he would throw parties at the Alexandra Park Community Centre.
 He also is a former York University student (Philosophy) but did not complete his degree.

 He started rapping at the age of eight and was winning competitions by the time he was 12.
 At age 14, he performed live on stage for the first time, with Nelson Mandela in attendance during Mandela's first visit to Toronto following his release from prison earlier that year (1990).
 By 1993, he decided to change his alias "KoolAid", and went by the moniker "Kardinal Offishall" after being inspired by the great 17th century French politician Cardinal Richelieu.
-That year, Offishall co-founded The Circle, a collective of artists including Choclair, Jully Black, Solitair, Tara Chase, and Saukrates.
+That year, Offishall co-founded the Circle, a collective of artists including Choclair, Jully Black, Solitair, Tara Chase, and Saukrates.
 In 1994, he made his first recorded appearance on Saukrates' single "Still Caught Up".